-- question and formulate evidence-based design briefs which address the socioeconomic and environmental contexts; - design creative and imaginative buildings and built environments that combine aesthetics, users' needs, environmental considerations and technical requirements; - generate complex design proposals showing understanding of current architectural issues, originality in the application of subject knowledge and, where appropriate, to test new hypotheses and speculations; - evaluate and apply a comprehensive range of visual, oral and written media to test, analyse, critically appraise and explain design proposals clearly to specialist and nonspecialist audiences; - evaluate materials, processes and techniques that apply to complex architectural designs and building construction, and to integrate these into practicable design proposals; - become a systematic, logical, rigorous, iterative and imaginative designer and thinker, able to make sound judgements - become a self-reflective practitioner with the ability to identify individual learning needs and understand the personal responsibility required to prepare for qualification as an architect; - reflect critically on the causes, seriousness, and urgency of environmental and climatic change with respect to how these factors influence sustainability thinking and the adaption of the built environment and society;
+- 1. question and formulate evidence-based design briefs that address the socio-economic and environmental context; - 2. design creative and imaginative buildings and built environments that combine aesthetics, user needs, environmental considerations and technical requirements; - generate complex design proposals showing understanding of current architectural issues, originality in the application of subject knowledge and, where appropriate, to test new hypotheses and speculations; - evaluate and apply a comprehensive range of visual, oral and written media to test, analyse, critically appraise and explain design proposals clearly to specialist and nonspecialist audiences; - 5. evaluate materials, processes and techniques that apply to complex architectural designs and building construction, and to integrate these into practicable design proposals; - 6. become a self-reflective practitioner with the ability to identify individual learning needs and understand the personal responsibility required to prepare for qualification as an architect; - 7. undertake an extended independent piece of original research and writing on a topic within the field of sustainability and the built environment.